 - Those that contain only one non-hydrogen atom (e.g., Methane or Water).
-However, experimental data is ample for these small molecules. - Those that contain atoms or substructures that are not listed in the Accepted atom types table (page 43) above.
+However, experimental data is ample for these small molecules.
+The vapor pressure model is the exception in that it can represent such small structures. - Those that contain atoms or substructures that are not listed in the Accepted atom types table (page 51) above. - Polymers and Ionic Liquids